Our vision

 Guerin

-Mireille holds a master's degree in Biomedical Sciences and has worked in research mainly in hemato-oncology.
+Mireille holds a master's degree in Biomedical Sciences and has worked in research, mainly hemato-oncology.
 She has been teaching immunology-hematology at the university for several years.
 As a research professional,

 she works on projects focused on improving patient care and culturally safe practices.